 It is now one of the best drive-thru Christmas light displays in the country, and one of the top 10 tourist attractions in the state of Pennsylvania – a pretty heady achievement given that there are probably 10 great tourist attractions in Philadelphia alone.
 Visitors who find themselves in love will want to take a romantic walk over The Kissing Bridge — trust us on this one.

 7. Durango, Colorado

 There are many things that make Durango a cool place to be for the Christmas season, including its shopping and winter activities such as skiing, snowboarding, or going for a horse-drawn sleigh ride.
-But the Christmas highlight in Durango is The Polar Express Train, where kids in pajamas line up by the hundreds each night to take a real-life Polar Express steam engine train to visit "the North Pole," drinking hot cocoa on the journey and singing Christmas carols and visiting with Santa on the return trip.
+But the Christmas highlight in Durango is The Polar Express Train, where kids in pajamas line up by the hundreds each night to take a real-life steam engine train to visit "the North Pole," drinking hot cocoa on the journey, singing Christmas carols and visiting with Santa on the return trip.

 8. Las Vegas, Nevada